How To Fit My Sliding Wardrobe

-Adjust each door standing position or ‘lean’ using a Philips screwdriver to adjust the left and right hand wheel on each door.
+Adjust each door standing position or ‘lean’ using a screwdriver to adjust the left and right hand wheel on each door.
 This moves the bottom rollers up or down which in turn lifts the door up or down on each side, allowing the doors to be straightened up or leant over.
 You can use this to ensure the doors close against each side of the opening flush along the full height of the door.
-The opening height clearance should be adjustable between 2mm and 32mm between the tracks.
+The opening height clearance should have around 30mm of adjustment.

 Tip: Before you start adjusting the wheels up and down, ensure all of the doors are correctly inserted into both the top and bottom track and the underside of the doors are not touching the bottom track.
 Doors closing left or right should be adjusted to suit the angle they close against to avoid gaps when the doors are closed.

 My Sliding Wardrobe